Richard Brush: First spell (2006–2011)

 Brush's next move was to League of Ireland club Sligo Rovers where he made his League of Ireland debut against Shelbourne on 28 July 2006.
 He stayed with the club until 2011.

 At Sligo, he broke his wrist.

 Second spell (2012–2013)

 Brush returned to Sligo in January 2012.

 Third spell (2014–2016)

-Brush signed back for the third time for the 2014 and 2015 season.
+Brush signed back for the third time for the 2014 season.
 These were difficult seasons for Sligo as their golden period was ending, despite a Setanta Cup win in 2014.
-At the end of the 2015 campaign, Brush departed the club for what seemed like the final time.
+At the end of the 2015 campaign, Brush departed the club again.

 Fourth spell (2021–present)

 On 1 February 2021, Brush signed again for Sligo Rovers.

 Shamrock Rovers

 First spell (2011–2012)

 Brush was signed by Shamrock Rovers on 21 July 2011.
 He made his Rovers debut on 3 September 2011 against Dundalk helping them to a 2–1 victory.

-He made two appearances in the 2011-12 UEFA Europa League as Rovers became the first Irish side to reach a European competition group stage.
+He made two appearances in the 2011–12 UEFA Europa League as Rovers became the first Irish side to reach a European competition group stage.